-Illinois law requires that whoever has custody or control of any child whose age meets the compulsory attendance age listed in State law, or who is enrolled in any of grades; kindergarten through 12 in the public school, regardless of age.
+Illinois law requires that whoever has custody or control of any child whose age meets the compulsory attendance age listed in State law, or who is enrolled in any of grades, kindergarten through 12 in the public school, regardless of age, shall assure the child attends school in the district in which he or she resides during the entire time school is in session.
 Illinois law also requires that whoever has custody or control of a child who is enrolled in the school, regardless of the child's age, shall assure that the child attends school during the entire time school is in session.
 Unless a student has already graduated from high school, compulsory attendance ages are as follows: